vmware/vic-product/docs/user_doc/vic_app_dev/network_use_cases.md

 **Result:**  The `server` and `client` containers can ping each other by name.

+**Note**: Containers created on the default bridge network don't get name resolution by default in the way described above.
+This is consistent with docker bridge network behavior.

 ## Bridged Containers with an Exposed Port {#bridgeport}

 Connect two containers on a bridge network and set up one of the containers to publish a port via the VCH.
 Assume that `server_app` binds to port 5000.

     $ docker network create -d bridge my-bridge-network
     $ docker network ls